Termination of Employment and Severance Payachkarlaw-admin

 How to Calculate Severance Pay

-The maximum amount of severance pay an employer must pay an employee under the Act is equivalent to the employee’s regular wages for a workweek for 26 weeks.
+The maximum severance pay an employer must provide, under the ESA, is equal to the employee’s regular weekly wages for 26 weeks.

 Can Severance Pay be Combined with Termination/Notice Pay?

-No, an employer cannot combine severance pay with termination/notice pay.
-The minimum severance pay an employee is entitled to is in addition to termination/notice pay in the Act or the employee’s contract.
-As an employer, it is essential to be aware of this distinction.
+No, employers cannot mix severance pay with termination or notice pay.
+The minimum severance pay is separate from what’s outlined in the ESA or the employee’s contract.
+Employers should be mindful of this distinction.

-If you are an employer or employee requiring assistance with severance pay upon termination or an employee who believes you have been constructively dismissed, our team of experienced employment and human rights lawyers at Achkar Law can help.
-Contact us by phone toll-free at +1 (800) 771-7882 or email us at [email protected], and we would be happy to assist.
+If you are an employer or employee requiring assistance with severance pay upon termination or an employee who believes you have been constructively dismissed, our team of experienced employment lawyers at Achkar Law can help.